Untangling dust emission and cosmic infrared background anisotropies with the scattering transform statistics: simulations

-In Fig.\ \ref{fig:sim-wph-hi-corr}, we plot 2D histogram highlighting the joint distribution of $\ssim$ and $\NHI$.
+In Fig.\ \ref{fig:sim-wph-hi-corr} we plot the 2D histogram highlighting the joint distribution of $\ssim$ and $\NHI$, considering only the pixels those falls within the binary mask.
 This shows that the $\ssim$ has a significant amount of scatter with $\NHI$ over the entire patch, and the correlation between them becomes non-linear above $\NHI > 4 \times 10^{20} \cm^{-2}$.
-Next, we bin the data into 7 bins in order of increasing values of \NHI, and compute the median values of $\msim$, $\ssim$ and $\tssim$ over each bin.
-The upper and lower limit of the errorbars at each bin correspond to the 16 and 84 percentile of the three quantities: $\msim$, $\ssim$ and $\tssim$.
-We see from this plot that the distributions are very similar for these different maps, although there appears to be a consistent reduction in the standard deviation of the distribution at fixed \NHI values from $\msim$ to $\tssim$.
-This effect is more pronounced at low \NHI regions where the contamination is comparable to the dust signal.
-The reduction of the errorbars going from $\msim$ to $\tssim$ is consistent with the expected outcome of removing contaminants.
+Next, we binned the data into seven bins in order of increasing values of \NHI and computed the median values of $\msim$, $\ssim$, and $\tssim$ over each bin.
+The upper and lower limit of the error bars at each bin correspond to the $16$ and $84$ percentile of the three quantities $\msim$, $\ssim$, and $\tssim$.
+This plot shows that the distributions are very similar for these different maps, although there appears to be a consistent reduction in the standard deviation of the distribution at fixed \NHI values from $\msim$ to $\tssim$.
+This effect is more pronounced in low \NHI regions, in which the contamination is comparable to the dust signal.
+The reduction of the error bars from $\msim$ to $\tssim$ is consistent with the expected outcome of removing contaminants.

-Next, we vary the $SNR$ of the dust signal with respect to contamination.
-For each $SNR$, we quantify the reliability of the component separation algorithm.
-For $SNR \geqslant 3$, we demonstrate that our component separation algorithm successfully and efficiently separates the dust signal from the contamination at the level of summary statistics.
-The algorithm only recovers the dust signal at large scales for low $SNR$s ($SNR \simeq 1$), leaving excess power at small scales in the recovered dust map.
-We apply the same procedure to other sky regions for different $SNR$s and reach the same conclusions.
+Next, we varied the S/N of the dust signal with respect to contamination.
+For each S/N, we quantified the reliability of the component-separation algorithm.
+For $\mathrm{S/N} \geqslant 3$, we demonstrate that our component-separation algorithm successfully and efficiently separates the dust signal from the contamination at the level of summary statistics.
+The algorithm only recovers the dust signal at large scales for low S/Ns ($\mathrm{S/N} \simeq 1$), leaving excess power at small scales in the recovered dust map.
+We applied the same procedure to other sky regions for different S/Ns and reached the same conclusions.